Skip to content

 Tip

-Run jeka project: --doc to see all available options.
+Run jeka project: --doc to see all available options and methods.

 Scaffold a New Project

-Run jeka project: scaffold to create a standard project structure, ready for you to start coding right away.
+Run the following command to create a standard project structure, ready for coding:

 You'll get the following project structure: